josecarneiro/ironhack-technical-interview/README.md

 A **closure** encapsulates a portion of code.

-A *closure* is an inner function that has access to the outer (enclosing) function’s variables — scope chain.
+A *closure* is an inner function that has access to the outer (enclosing) function’s variables.

 The closure has access to three scope chains: